gtaylormb/opl3_fpga/README.md

 opl3_fpga
 =========
 ## News
+2018-1-7
+* The FPGA and software build flows have been tested on Vivado 2017.4.
+No changes are necessary.
+* Walter van Niftrik's work on the ScummVM/DOSBox projects <a href="https://github.com/waltervn/opl3_fpga-apps">allowing the OPL3-FPGA to be used as a realtime output device</a> for both emulators is really cool.
+I've updated everything for Vivado/Petalinux 2017.4, and I'll be updating my fork soon.
+I'll also include prebuilt binary SD card images for people to easily take advantage of it without having to setup a build environment.
+I'll also do a YouTube demo so you can see how cool it is.

 2016-6-11
 * FPGA and software build flows have been updated for Vivado 2016.1.
 * I have been working with one of the ScummVM devs, Walter van Niftrik, to use the OPL3_FPGA as an OPL3 output device in ScummVM and DOSBox over USB.
 His code is over at https://github.com/waltervn/opl3_fpga-apps and https://github.com/waltervn/dosbox.
 He has a daemon running on top of PetaLinux instead of bare metal on the ARM.
 This is very cool and something I always envisioned.